wtlow003/investment-advisor-gpt/README.md

     If the result of the action is "I don't know." or "Sorry I don't know", then you have to say that to the user.
     ```
     However, the LLM still sometimes return back response such as `"Thought: Search the web for xxx..."`, without completing the whole general reasoning framework.
 This results in the LLM to output weird response to a valid query.
-Currently, the only way to deal with it is through repeating the query/question in a slighly  different way or moving on entirely.
+Currently, the only way to deal with it is through repeating the query/question in a slightly  different way or moving on entirely.

-## Future Works
+### Future Works

 - [ ] Refine existing prompt to better exhibit persona and reduce LLM output parsing error when using tools.
 - [ ] Enable easier configuration of conversation context e.g., `prospect_name`, `advisor_name` etc.